boardfish/remote_record/README.md

 will use a single request per resource, which isn't often optimal.

-Implement the `Collection` class under your remote record class to fetch multiple records from the API in a single request. `all` should return an array of references.
+Implement the `Collection` class under your remote record class to fetch multiple records from the API in fewer requests. `all` should return an array of references.

 Inheriting from `RemoteRecord::Collection` grants you some convenience methods